-In addition to rapid greenhouse gas emission reductions, carbon dioxide removal (CDR) will also be needed to avoid the worst impacts of climate change and realize the U.S. national target of net-zero greenhouse gas emissions by 2050.
-Carbon removal approaches are diverse — ranging from nature-based to more engineered solutions — and vary in terms of cost, stage of development and possible scale of deployment.
+Carbon dioxide removal (CDR) is a necessary complement to deep and rapid greenhouse gas emission reductions to avoid the worst impacts of climate change and realize the U.S. national target of net-zero greenhouse gas emissions by 2050.
+Carbon removal approaches are diverse — ranging from nature-based to novel, technological solutions — and vary in terms of cost, stage of development and possible scale of deployment.
 Investing in the development of a diverse portfolio of carbon removal approaches and technologies will help maximize the likelihood that CDR solutions can meet the climate challenge across the United States.
-There is a need for enhanced government-wide coordination to lead a cross-cutting CDR research, demonstration and deployment effort grounded in carbon removal’s efficacy, socioeconomic impacts and input from American communities.
+Government-wide coordination is needed to lead a cross-cutting CDR research, demonstration and deployment effort grounded in carbon removal’s efficacy, rigorous monitoring and reporting and assessment of environmental and social impacts.

-• Enact a new Committee on Large-Scale Carbon Management within the Department of Energy, tasked with forming a government-wide action plan on carbon removal.
-Committee representatives will come from the Office of Science and Technology Policy, Department of Agriculture, Department of Defense, Department of Energy, National Oceanic and Atmospheric Administration and the Environmental Protection Agency.
-Committee responsibilities will include but are not limited to:
+The REMOVE Act of 2024 would enact a new Interagency Group on Large-Scale Carbon Management within the White House’s National Science and Technology Council, tasked with forming a strategic government-wide plan to advance carbon removal development.
+An executive committee would be established within the interagency group, with representatives from the White House Office of Science and Technology Policy, the Department of Energy, the Department of Agriculture, the Department of Defense, the National Oceanic and Atmospheric Administration and the Environmental Protection Agency.

-• Creating a strategic plan for Federal experimenting, prototyping and production of technological CDR and sequestration;
+• Creating a strategic plan for federal research, development and demonstration (RD&D) of technological CDR.

-• Identifying cost-effective CDR technologies for large-scale production;
+• Identifying cost-effective CDR technologies that are appropriate for large-scale demonstration.

 • Oceans